 There were more exciting results, too.

-I had already posted 57 photos, which was composed of both original MFW photos and reposts of photos that used my unique hashtag.
+I had already posted 57 photos, composed of both original MFW photos and reposts of the photos that used my unique hashtag.
 At the beginning of the experiment, there were only 112 mentions of #myfavoritewestie.
-When I compare that to mentions at the end of the experiment (and subtract my posts), there are 76 more photos using my brand hashtag.
+When I compare that to mentions at the end of the experiment (and subtract my posts), there are 76 more photos using my brand’s hashtag.
 Nothing crazy, but progress nonetheless!
 To learn more about why that number is not higher, read below in Key Insights.

 See that steep graph incline in July?
 That is when I implemented my little experiment.
 It is amazing to actually see those results in a chart!
 Additionally, this report showed me that the most popular time for audience engagement with MFW was at 9 a.m. on Wednesdays.

 Duhigg explains the habit loop and how each person travels through it, including when they make purchase decisions.
-In order for many products to be appealing enough to buy (and to continue buying), you must make that product part of the habit cycle.
-Whether the product is part of a routine or a reward, you must make the consumers CRAVE your solution.
+In order for many products to be appealing enough to buy (and to continue being bought), you must make it part of your customer’s habit cycle.
+Whether the product is part of a routine or a reward, make the consumers CRAVE your solution.

 What was my problem (and why did Duhigg’s book came to mind)?
 My new hashtag, #myfavoritewestie, was not part of my audience’s Instagram habit.
 By browsing their photos, I saw that they have a habit of adding several hashtags.
 In order to make my hashtag relevant, I needed to add it to their posting routine.
 Even though my experiment was about engagement, I had a huge revelation about my overall Instagram strategy.

 Another insight: when I searched the hashtags my audience uses, I noticed that the most popular ones started with the same word.

 #westiegram, #westiesofinstagram, #westhighlandwhiteterriers, #westiebestie, etc.